-Facial psoriasis can cause painful or itchy plaques on areas of the face, including the forehead, nose, and cheeks.
-Treatment can include medications and lifestyle practices.
+Facial psoriasis occurs due to your genetics and immune system and can cause painful or itchy plaques on your face.
+Treatment may include medications and lifestyle practices.

-Psoriasis is a common chronic (long-term) skin condition that speeds up the life cycle of skin cells, which causes extra cells to build up on your skin.
-This buildup results in scaly plaques that can be painful and itchy.
+Psoriasis is a common chronic inflammatory skin condition that causes inflammation in the body.
+It can cause extra cells to build up on your skin.
+This results in scaly plaques that can be painful and itchy.
+They may appear differently depending on your skin tone:

-These plaques can come and go, flaring up for weeks or months before cycling to a less noticeable appearance.
+These plaques can come and go, flaring up for weeks or months before becoming less noticeable.

 - itchy